Friar-Bread/USB_HUB_HR/README.md

 # USB_HUB_HR
 This project is for a compact USB hub.
 The hub uses a cable so that it is simpler and more versatile than the ordinary USB hub with a built in cable.
 The hub has both USB A and USB C ports for more options.
 I made this project because I needed a USB hub to plub more peripherals into my PC.
 I also wanted to learn how USB and USB-C works.
 I learned a lot such as how to implement the resistors to make USB-C work.
 This was a farely simple project but I did lots of research on the parts.
+Additionally I learned about PCBA.
 I followed this hackclub tutorial for some information on how to use the main IC. https://jams.hackclub.com/batch/usb-hub

 CAD: